jaiaani/lucro-plantacao/README.md

         - example2
         - example3

-  refer to the examples given, it is just a concatenation to refer to files located in the ./resources/input folder,
+  refer to the examples given by the challenge, it is just a concatenation to refer to files located in the ./resources/input folder,
     ```clojure
     (defn input